 To help you get back to living and get that horrible smell out of your house, we’ve gathered some of the best stinky drain fixes, both commercially purchasable and ones made with things from your pantry.
 And, to make sure that it doesn’t happen again later on, we included the main causes, what to do to prevent it and how to clean a stinky drain.

-If you find that none of these solutions fix your stinky drain, call Clover Services for help.
+If you find that none of these solutions fix your stinky drain, call Clover Contracting for help.

 The cause of a smelly drain